bceln/bchdp-docs/docs/about/support.md

 # Getting Support

-If you need help, contact the Arca Office: arcaoffice@bceln.ca.
+If you need help, contact the BC ELN Office: office@bceln.ca.